intZaibi/AttendancePortalWithQRcode/README.md

     -- Count how many rows exist for that particular year and month SELECT COUNT(*) INTO count_working_days
-    FROM defaultdb.working_days
+    FROM qrcode
-    WHERE DATE_FORMAT(date, '%Y-%m') = month_year;
+    WHERE DATE_FORMAT(date, '%Y-%m') = month_year AND status = 'active';

-    -- Check if the month already exists in the monthly_workingDays table SELECT COUNT(*) INTO existing_count
+    -- Check if the month already exists in the monthly_workingdays table SELECT COUNT(*) INTO existing_count
-    FROM defaultdb.monthly_workingdays
+    FROM monthly_workingdays
     WHERE month = month_year;

     -- If the month exists, update it; otherwise, insert a new record IF existing_count > 0 THEN
-        UPDATE defaultdb.monthly_workingdays
+        UPDATE monthly_workingdays
         SET working_days = count_working_days
         WHERE month = month_year;
     ELSE
-        INSERT INTO defaultdb.monthly_workingdays (month, working_days, created_at)
+        INSERT INTO monthly_workingdays (month, working_days, created_at)
         VALUES (month_year, count_working_days, NOW());
     END IF;
 END $$

 DELIMITER ;

-INSERT INTO working_days (date) VALUES ('2024-11-09');

--- Create a trigger to prevent the date overlap of leave requests
+-- Trigger to expire QR codes after 10 minutes DELIMITER $$

+CREATE TRIGGER expire_qrcode
+AFTER INSERT ON attendance_portal.qrcode
+FOR EACH ROW
+BEGIN
+    -- Schedule expiration after 1 minutes
+    DECLARE expiration_time TIMESTAMP;
+    SET expiration_time = DATE_ADD(NEW.created_at, INTERVAL 1 MINUTE);

+    IF CURRENT_TIMESTAMP >= expiration_time THEN
+        UPDATE attendance_portal.qrcode
+        SET status = 'expired'
+        WHERE id = NEW.id;
+    END IF;
+END $$

+DELIMITER ;

 DELIMITER $$